JonMS95/C_Severity_Log/README.md

 ## Introduction <a id="introduction"></a> 📑
-When it comes to debugging, there are a couple of tools every developer should be used to: debugggers (such as [**GDB**](https://www.sourceware.org/gdb/)) and logging systems.
+When it comes to debugging, there are a couple of tools every developer should be accustomed to using: debuggers (such as [**GDB**](https://www.sourceware.org/gdb/)) and logging systems.
-More than a debugging tool, the latter is a way to monitorize the activity of a running application, providing developer-specified information.
+More than a debugging tool, the latter is a way to monitor the activity of a running application, providing developer-specified information.
-The name of the library is just a reference to the fact that logs are displayed on a different way depending on their severity level.
+The library's name refers to the fact that logs are displayed differently depending on their severity level.

 ## Features <a id="features"></a> 🌟